alexlaverty/laverty-mcgree-family-history/index.md

 The presentation will coincide with another special event in Taylors Arm history - the unveiling and dedication of a plaque to those who gave their lives to our country.

-All relatives, friends and interested people are invited to attend this histor ical event.
-Organisers expect a large attendance of neighbouring sub branch members to witness the occa sion.
+All relatives, friends and interested people are invited to attend this historical event.
+Organisers expect a large attendance of neighbouring sub branch members to witness the occasion.

 ### Planning Begins for McGree Photo Presentation